All Episodes

 That's a Tesla.

-Yeah, 'cause if you fall asleep on your horse, you know, might not be the safest way, you know, because you might, you know, go a little bit over on the road, but as long as the people with like steering wheels and stuff, they'll be if as long as they're like okay and stuff, the horse will like go home.
+Yeah, because if you fall asleep on your horse, you know, it might not be the safest way, you know, because you might, you know, go a little bit over on the road.

-And like so the way it works for like dating, if you're like, what is it?
+And like, so the way it works for like dating, if you're like, what is it?

-So like 16 and a half, like some it depends on the parents, like my mom and dad, like they weren't really allowed to like become like date like official girl boyfriend and girlfriend, uh until like until they were 18.
+Like my mom and dad, like they weren't really allowed to like become like date, like official girl boyfriend and girlfriend until like until they were 18.

 Yeah.